Dina Asher-Smith collects MBE from ‘funny and really charming’ King

 “He (the King) was very much amazed that I flew over from Texas to get this but I said ‘Of course, you invited me so I wasn’t going to miss this and this is such an honour’.”

-Asher-Smith said she is “really excited” to be opening her outdoor season with a 4x400m relay race on Sunday in Austin, Texas.
+Asher-Smith said she was “really excited” to be opening her outdoor season with a 4x400m relay race on Sunday in Austin, Texas.

 She added: “We have quite a lot of time to build into our season.
 I am in Jamaica next week to run there.